 All applicants must complete the Community Economic Development Funding Program application form for project funding requests.
 The application form is available upon request from the CED Program Coordinator email@example.com

 Project funding requests may range from $5,000 to a maximum of $100,000.
 A detailed project plan and budget is required as part of the application.
 The project plan is a summary of the work to be done and details the goals, activities, outcomes, and resources.
 The plan should be linked to the budget and include timelines for completion.
 The purchase of goods and services should ensure value for money and must follow ethical and fair procurement practices.
 For requests equal to, or greater than $25,000, the project plan should include detailed expense items and all sources of funds to be applied.
-Please note that successful applicants must spend the total awarded funding by November 30, 2021 and submit reporting requirements by December 10, 2021.
+Please note that successful applicants must spend the total awarded funding by November 30, 2022 and submit reporting requirements by December 9, 2022.

 The application should be based on a well-developed proposal addressing the assessment criteria given below.
 Only one application will be accepted per organization.
 If two, or more, organizations are active in the delivery of proposed services, only one may apply.
 The other organization may not submit a separate proposal.
 Completed application forms should be no longer than 10 pages.

 Economic Development and Long Range Planning (EDLRP) will begin receiving CED applications in January 2023.
 When the CED application is received by EDLRP, the applicant will be notified of receipt of the application.